dae9999nam/UniHaven_COMP3297/README.md

 # UniHaven

-### This repository is to develop a web-service API in Agile development process to provide quick accommodation search service for undergraduates and post-graduates in the University of Hong Kong
+### This repository is to develop a web-service API in Agile development process to provide quick accommodation search service for undergraduates and post-graduates in the University of Hong Kong collaborating with CEDARS.

-## Latest Update Note - 2025/Apr/28th
+## Latest Update Note - 2025/Jun/24th

 - Authentication Implemented
 - Email Notification Implemented (printed on the console for both user and cedars-specialist, only the university defined in the accommodation item will get notification for the change in reservation)
 - Reservation Function Updated
+- API Documentation in yaml format with file name schema.yml Updated

 System usage has been updated - Baek Seunghyeon